arangodb/docs-hugo/site/content/3.10/arangograph/monitoring-and-metrics.md

 server's ID and type, the running ArangoDB version, as well as their memory, CPU, and disk usage.

+In case you need to perform a restart on a server, you can do so by using the **Gracefully restart this server** action button.
+This shuts down all services normally, allowing ongoing operations to finish gracefully before the restart occurs.

 Additionally, you can access detailed logs via the **Logs** button.
 This allows you to apply filters to obtain logs from all server types or select specific ones (i.e. only Coordinators or only DBServers) within a timeframe.
 To download the